virtuosoft-dev/hestiacp-pluginable/README.md

 # hestiacp-pluginable
 Extend [Hestia Control Panel](https://hestiacp.com) via a simple, WordPress-like plugins API.

-Version 2.X, now with leaner, simplified, and less intrusive API that uses HestiaCP 'sanctioned' /etc/hestiacp/local.conf and php.ini's native prepend/append system to extend HestiaCP with less core patches.
-This makes install/uninstall a lot easier.
+Version 2.x, now with leaner API that uses HestiaCP 'sanctioned' /etc/hestiacp/local.conf and php.ini's native prepend/append system to extend HestiaCP with less modifications to core files.
+This makes install/uninstall a lot easier and less intrusive.
+You will also find that version 2.x displays plugins and updates in the existing HestiaCP UI (see 'Updates' and 'Configure' in HestiaCP).
+Both the pluginable project and plugins that use it can receive updates directly from their respective git repositories.

 ## Requirements